jsowers34/colors/README.md

 # colors

-Colors:  A utility for extracting color values from the classic Unix color map.
+Colors:  A clojure utility for extracting color values from the classic Unix color map.

 ## Installation